-COURSE DETAILS
+ADMISSIONS DETAILS

 Students applying to the program must possess an accredited diploma in social work.
 A diploma in Indigenous social work is preferred.
-Applicants with a non-Indigenous social work diploma must have a strong Indigenous knowledge foundation in their diploma, practice, or other non-social work courses.
+Applicants with a non-Indigenous social work diploma must have a strong Indigenous knowledge foundation in their diploma, practice, or additional Indigenous courses.
 Applicants without an Indigenous knowledge foundation will be required to take supplemental courses to meet the entry requirements.
+YTC is not offering any non-diploma entry admissions to the IBSW for the 2021 admissions cycle.
+The first round of applications was due April 15, 2021.
+A second round of applications must be received by June 1, 2021 for consideration for the fall 2021 academic term.